 During the interview, you will meet one of our super friendly Future Student Team members, who will ask you questions about your knowledge and experience in your field of interest.
-Alongside chatting about your choices and future career goals, you will also have the opportunity to tour the campus, learn about life at Collarts as a student, meet a few friendly staff and have any questions you may have had answered.
+Alongside chatting about your choices and future career goals, you will also have the opportunity to view our campus tour videos, learn about life at Collarts as a student, and have any questions you may have had answered.

 Cool, how is this different to an audition?